 With our extra day provided by cancelling the Tongariro Crossing, we decided to make a whistle stop tour of the Coromandel peninsula.
 This started off with a drive up the scenic east coast - finally in some good weather - and a stop at Cathedral Cove.
 Here the limestone cliffs had been eroded to form a huge natural arch and a sea stack immediately adjacent to it - it was very pretty., and a surprising number of tourists made the effort to walk the couple of miles to the beach.

 More fun, however, was Hot Water Beach, where at low tide a natural hot springswells out of the sand.
 It brings crowds of swimmers with spades in the hope of digging a warm pool out as the sea comes back in.
-After some initial abortive starts - it turned out you couldn't
+After some initial abortive starts - it turned out you couldn't just dig anywhere and strike hot water - we joined forces with a German chap, a Dutch girl and all manner of other nationalities in creating a huge pool full of warm water.
+Our sea wall proved effective at keeping the tide back - for a while.

 Hot Water Beach was our last activity - after eating the last of the chocolate brownies we motored back to Auckland in the long suffering car - we had done some 4000km in the preceding 3 and a half weeks, nursing it with its head gasket problem all the way.
 We met Jen and Fran in the hostel I had first stayed at a month before, and were given a little flat to share with them for the night - Pekwor and I were both flying out the next day, whilst Jen and Fran had sold their van to the first people who saw it and were on their way further north in the car the next day.
 That night we had some excellent Japanese food with Jen and Fran then headed back to some careful packing.

-he following morning - our last - Pekwor caught up with an old school friend whilst we drank oodles of tea in the local Parnell cafes.
+The following morning - our last - Pekwor caught up with an old school friend whilst we drank oodles of tea in the local Parnell cafes.
 With little time for activites, we decided our one trip should be up the Sky Tower, offering great views of Auckland.
 It was nearly scuppered by a fire alarm but we got up there and watched as spring showers swept over Auckland and people leapt off the roof of the tower in the newest extreme sport New Zealand has to offer.
 With heavy hearts we headed back down and had our last Kiwi meal (a burger, naturally) and heading to the airport.

 Pekwor headed back to the UK whilst I was flying into Australia to start my year long Working Holiday Visa, gained at some expense last year only days before the deadline after which I would never have been able to obtain one.
 However, I had other plans, and they lay back in the UK.